 Right about the same time, the social media and mobile phenomena cemented yet another radical transformation in the media industry – empowering the consumers with the ability to create their own content, and propagating the content to their friends, families, and peers (and sometimes farther beyond).
 News was no longer the stranglehold of traditional mainstream media like newspapers, magazines, TV and radio, but became the domain of just about anyone with a desktop, laptop, and progressively tablets and smartphones.

-Today, if you have a smartphone with a camera, you can readily and easily record an audio podcast, a short video stream, or short textual and image content, and upload them real-time to various social media platforms such as Facebook, Twitter, LinkedIn, YouTube, Vimeo, Instagram, and so on.
+Today, if you have a smartphone with a camera, you can readily and easily record an audio podcast, a short video stream, or short textual and image content, and upload them real-time to various social media platforms such as Facebook, Twitter, LinkedIn, YouTube, Instagram, and so on.
 Consumers have many platforms to upload and propagate their content, and depending on the virality of their content, can organically build up their audiences to be way beyond friends and families.

 So where does that leave the PR practitioners in the agency and the client-side?